-Cases of herpes zoster have occurred with dimethyl fumarate.
-The majority of cases were non-serious, however, serious cases, including disseminated herpes zoster, herpes zoster ophthalmicus, herpes zoster oticus, herpes zoster infection neurological, herpes zoster meningoencephalitis and herpes zoster meningomyelitis have been reported.
-These events may occur at any time during treatment.
-Monitor patients taking dimethyl fumarate for signs and symptoms of herpes zoster especially when concurrent lymphocytopenia is reported.
+Cases of herpes zoster have been reported with dimethyl fumarate (see section 4.8).
+The majority of cases were non-serious; however, serious cases, including disseminated herpes zoster, herpes zoster ophthalmicus, herpes zoster oticus, herpes zoster infection neurological, herpes zoster meningoencephalitis and herpes zoster meningomyelitis have been reported.
+These adverse reactions may occur at any time during the treatment.

+Patients should be monitored for signs and symptoms of herpes zoster, especially when concurrent lymphocytopenia is reported.
 If herpes zoster occurs, appropriate treatment for herpes zoster should be administered.
-Consider withholding dimethyl fumarate treatment in patients with serious infections until the infection has resolved (see section 4.8).
+Withholding treatment should be considered in patients with serious infections until the infection has resolved (see section 4.8).